How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 1. Start with your realistic weekly availability

-2. Include strength training - even one gym session per week makes a difference
+2. Include strength training from the beginning - even one session per week makes a difference

 3. Hobbyists and competitors need different approaches